loopbackio/loopback-next/docs/site/Extending-OpenAPI-specification.md

 ### Registering an Enhancer

-After decorating your enhancer properly with `@bind(asSpecEnhancer)`, you can bind it to your application as follows:
+After decorating your enhancer properly with `@injectable(asSpecEnhancer)`, you can bind it to your application as follows:

 ```ts
 import {createBindingFromClass} from '@loopback/core';